-If you’re uncertain whether your Cape Coral home has bad indoor air quality (IAQ), it probably does.
+If you’re questioning whether your Cape Coral residence has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
 In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more contaminated than outdoors, which might create long-term health issues.
+And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health problems.

-We’ve made a list of the most common origins of inferior IAQ, the troubles they make and how you can take care of these indoor air pollutants.
-If you’re concerned about the air inside your house, we advise consulting with a pro like Comfort Zone, LLC about which products are a good fit for your home.
+We’ve compiled a list of the most common origins of poor IAQ, the issues they cause and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your residence, we suggest consulting with a professional like Comfort Zone, LLC about which solutions are best for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by common household items.
+Volatile organic compounds, or VOCs, are chemicals released by common household things.

 - Building materials

 - Cleaning products

 When these chemicals accumulate inside, they can irritate your eyes, nose and throat.
 They may also result in headaches and nausea.
 Regardless of whether your residence is in a rural or industrial location, an EPA study found indoor levels of these pollutants can be 2–5 times worse than the air outdoors.

 Always follow the manufacturer’s guidelines when applying paint or spraying cleaning products.
 Cracking a window can help chemicals disappear faster.